survivejs/webpack-book/manuscript/developing/04_linting.md

 npm install eslint --save-dev
 ```

-Next, you'll need to write configuration so you can run ESLint smoothly through npm.
-I am using the `lint` namespace to signify it's a linting related task.
-I am also enabling caching to improve performance on subsequent runs.
+Next, you have to write configuration so you can run ESLint smoothly through npm.
+The `lint` namespace can be used to signify it's a linting related task.
+Caching should be enabled to improve performance on subsequent runs.
 Add the following:

 **package.json**